AlexEidt/Vidio/README.md

 The `Video` struct stores data about a video file you give it.
 The code below shows an example of sequentially reading the frames of the given video.

 Calling the `Read()` function will fill in the `Video` struct `framebuffer` with the next frame data as 8-bit RGBA data, stored in a flattened byte array in row-major order where each pixel is represented by four consecutive bytes representing the R, G, B and A components of that pixel.
 Note that the A (alpha) component will always be 255.
+When iteration over the entire video file is not required, we can lookup a specific frame by calling `ReadFrame(n int)`.
+By calling `ReadFrames(n ...int)`, we can immediately access multiple frames as `[][]byte` and skip the `framebuffer`.

 ```go
 vidio.NewVideo(filename string) (*vidio.Video, error)